 Consultant, Hampton, Winter & Glynn

-Desmond is a former teaching consultant at the Faculty of Law in the University of Hong Kong and a former in-house counsel at Citibank NA.
+Desmond is a former teaching consultant at the Faculty of Law in the University of Hong KOng and a former In-house counsel at Citibank NA.
 He is also a co-author of "Contract Law in Hong Kong".
-This is Desmond's 11th year to teach on the OLQE Preparatory Courses.
+This is Desmond's 9th year to teach on our OLQE Preparatory Courses.